 This sector enables recycling of biogenic CO2, a co-product of the three sectors discussed above; this recycling improves the sectors' yield and their environmental performance.
 This synthetic methane will then be injected into the gas transmission network.

-€25 billion

-of investments in Europe

-by 2030 for

-hydrogen development

-Source: Market update
+€25 billion of investments in Europe by 2030 for hydrogen development Source: Market update jobs in 2022 in the gas production sector in France

 380 TWh of biomethane in Europe in 2030 with REPowerEU